umbraco/UmbracoDocs/Umbraco-Cloud/Upgrades/Migrating-To-New-Infrastructure/index.md

 In this article, you’ll find all relevant information to be aware of when a site is migrated from the old to the new Umbraco Cloud infrastructure.
 This article is kept up-to-date should any new information arise.

 ## Schedule and timing
-Projects are scheduled for migration through Q3, 2021.
-When a project is scheduled the project owner and technical contacts will receive direct communication via email 2 weeks in advance with the specific date and time.
+Projects are scheduled for migration through Q4, 2021.
+When a project is scheduled the project owner and technical contacts will receive direct communication via email with the specific date and time.

 ### Rescheduling migration
 In case the timing of the migration schedule does not work for you, it is possible to reschedule by reaching out to <a href="mailto:contact@umbraco.com">contact@umbraco.com</a>.